Many common sexually transmitted diseases (STDs) are caused by bacteria, and can generally be cleared up with a course of antibiotics.

 Part of the driving force of antibiotic resistance is the overprescription of antibiotics, namely in cases where they are not medically needed in humans or animals.

-The CDC estimates of all antibiotics prescribed to humans, a third are unnecessary, meaning they’re used for conditions caused by viruses, not bacteria, according to the CDC.
-This includes the common cold and certain STIs.
+The CDC estimates of all antibiotics prescribed to humans, a third are unnecessary, meaning they’re used for conditions caused by viruses, not bacteria, according to the

 For example, one study from St. John Hospital & Medical Center in Detroit found three-fourths of people given antibiotics in the emergency department after showing symptoms for certain STIs actually don’t have those infections.
 They get antibiotics before lab results are in, resulting in unnecessary and unsafe prescriptions for antibiotics.